 - Headache precipitated by physical exertion or Valsalva manoeuvre (eg, coughing, laughing, straining).

-- Patients with risk factors for cerebral venous sinus thrombosis.
+- Patients with risk factors for cerebral venous sinus thrombosis (including pregnancy).

 - Jaw claudication or visual disturbance.